 This blog is part of a three-part series on proven strategies to help avoid QMS implementation failures.
-The first blog article describes a best practices approach for building a QMS implementation team.
+The first blog article describes the best practices approach to building a QMS implementation team.
 The second blog article reviews considerations for documenting quality processes prior to automation.

 Prioritizing QMS Process Automation: What to Consider

 When prioritizing your quality and compliance processes, weigh the importance and interconnections each will have.
 The genesis of leading-edge quality management and compliance ecosystem should start with one process determined by a key driving factor.
 Consider the following types of drivers when organizing your quality management system:

 (1) Critical Non-compliant Quality Processes

 In the most serious cases, automate the most critical process identified as non-compliant.
 Are your processes failing to meet minimum requirements?
 Did your team just exhaust 600 staff hours preparing for an audit?
 Even worse, did you receive an FDA warning letter?

 Logically, if a process is ineffective, manual, redundant, or exists on a labor-intensive legacy quality management system, automate it.
 Look for processes that are essential to moving faster and more efficiently.
 For example, many organizations start by centralizing the complaint management process.
 As a result, they see an extensive reduction in labor hours, faster time to resolution, and have a single point of reference for all issue management.

 (3) Good Quality Processes that Should be Better